 The Christmas Broadcast in 2020 saw The Queen speak of her great pride in the ‘quiet, indomitable’ spirit of those who have ‘risen magnificently’ to the challenges of 2020, adding that ‘we need life to go on’.
 This was the first Christmas Speech to be available on smart devices, like Amazon’s Alexa.

-The Queen has been awarded an honorary BAFTA, and been described as the ‘most memorable’ Bond Girl, after her 2012 Olympics opening sketch with Daniel Craig, but she is regularly at the top of the viewing figures for Christmas Day.
+The late Queen was awarded an honorary BAFTA, and was been described as the ‘most memorable’ Bond Girl, after her 2012 Olympics opening sketch with Daniel Craig, but she is regularly at the top of the viewing figures for Christmas Day.
 In 2016, 8 million people had Her Majesty in their living room, which beat 2015’s viewing number by almost 500,000 people.
 In 2020, it was a more modest 6.3 million, but still ahead of the next most-popular show of Call the Midwife.

 The Royal Family usually gather at Sandringham, and watch The Queen’s message after a feast as per royal tradition on Christmas Day.
 It is thought The Queen leaves the room to watch her speech alone.